 In 2017, the tug was acquired by the Poling-Cutler Marine Transportation Company of Freehold, New Jersey.
 Where she was renamed as the Kristin Poling.

 Powered by two, Caterpillar 3516B diesel engines.
 With Reintjes WAF 872 reduction gears.
 Turning two, 97(in), fixed pitch, propellers.
 Mounted in CNF, Type 37, kort nozzles.
-For a rated 5,000 horsepower.
+She is a twin screw tug, rated at 5,000 horsepower.

 Her electrical service is provided by two, 75kW, Caterpillar 3306 generator sets.
 The tug's capacities are 72,310 gallons of fuel, 1,332 gallons of lube oil, and 7,390 gallons of water.